vOptSolver/vOptSolver/README.md

 # Solver of multiobjective linear optimization problems

 **vOptSolver** is an ecosystem for modeling and solving multiobjective linear optimization problems (MOCO, MOIP, MOMIP, MOLP).
 It is currently supported by the ANR/DFG-14-CE35-0034-01 research project [(link)](https://vopt-ANR-DFG.univ-nantes.fr/).
-It integrates several exact algorithms for computing a complete set of non-dominated points for structured and non-structured optimization problems with at least two objectives ([ ] = forthcoming).
+It integrates several exact algorithms for computing a complete set of non-dominated points for structured and non-structured optimization problems with at least two objectives.

 This repository (1) gives a description of the solver and (2) hosts documents covering all parts of the solver.